voidh7/GGY-BOT/README.md

 exports.OWNER_NUMBER = "5511999999999";

 // LID do dono do bot.
-// Para obter o LID do dono do bot, use o comando <prefixo>get-lid @marca ou +telefone do dono exports.OWNER_LID = "219999999999999@lid";
+// Para obter o LID do dono do bot, use o comando <prefixo>get-lid @marca ou +telefone do dono. exports.OWNER_LID = "219999999999999@lid";
 ```